xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-suite-reports.md

 ## Resolve the Error

-After finding the error, we navigate to the data file that contains the incorrect test data and update the file.
+Because the incorrect test data in our example is associated with an external data file (Excel test data), we navigate to the data file and update it.

+> To learn more about Test Data management, refer to this guide: [Manage Test Data](https://docs.katalon.com/katalon-studio/docs/manage-test-data.html).

 Follow these steps: